-The implementation of the SDGs in Buenos Aires city is the responsibility of the Director-General of Strategy, who reports to the Under-Secretary of Strategic Management and Institutional Quality, which is part of the Secretary-General of International Affairs of Buenos Aires City Government.
-In addition, the Buenos Aires City Ombudsman signed a cooperation agreement with the National Council for the Coordination of Social Policies (CNCPS) to promote, train and encourage the dissemination of the UN Agenda 2030 documents.
+The implementation of the SDGs at Buenos Aires city is under the responsibility of the Director General of Strategy who reports to the Under Secretary of Strategic Management and Institutional Quality, of the Secretary General of International Affairs of Buenos Aires City Government.
+In addition, the Buenos Aires City Ombudsman signed a cooperation agreement with the National Council of Coordination of Social Policies (CNCPS) to promote, train and encourage the dissemination of the UN Agenda 2030 documents.